jones-lab-tamu/CBAS/Installation.md

-# Installing CBAS from Source (Windows)
+# Installing CBAS from Source

 This guide provides step-by-step instructions for installing the CBAS v3 (Beta) desktop application.
+These instructions are tailored for users with limited programming experience.

 ## Step 1: Install Primary Dependencies

-1.  **Git:** Download from [https://git-scm.com/download/win](https://git-scm.com/download/win) and install using the default settings.
+1.  **Git:** Download from [https://git-scm.com/](https://git-scm.com/) and install using the default settings.
+This is required to download the CBAS source code.

 2.  **Python (64-bit, version 3.11 or 3.12):**

     > [!IMPORTANT]
     > **You must use a 64-bit version of either Python 3.11 or Python 3.12.**
-    > Due to strict dependencies for the GPU-accelerated libraries, using an unsupported Python version (like 3.10 or 3.13+) or a 32-bit installation will cause the installation to fail with a `No matching distribution found for torch` error.
+    > Due to strict dependencies for the GPU-accelerated libraries, using an unsupported Python version (like 3.10 or 3.13+) or a 32-bit installation will cause the installation to fail.

-    *   **Uninstall any other Python versions** from your system via "Add or remove programs" to avoid conflicts.
+    *   **Uninstall any other Python versions** from your system via "Add or remove programs" (Windows) or your system's package manager to avoid conflicts.
-    *   Download the **"Windows installer (64-bit)"** for your chosen version from the official site:
+    *   Download the **"Windows installer (64-bit)"** or **"macOS 64-bit universal installer"** for your chosen version from the official site:
         *   [**Python 3.11.9** (Recommended for maximum compatibility)](https://www.python.org/downloads/release/python-3119/)
         *   [**Python 3.12.6** (Known to be working)](https://www.python.org/downloads/release/python-3126/)
     *   Run the installer.
-On the first screen, **check the box that says "Add python.exe to PATH"**.
+On the first screen, **check the box that says "Add python.exe to PATH"** (Windows) or ensure you install it for your user.

 3.  **Node.js (LTS version):** Download the LTS version from [https://nodejs.org/](https://nodejs.org/) and install with default settings.

-4.  **FFmpeg:** Required for video recording.
+4.  **FFmpeg:** Required for video recording and processing.
-    *   Download the "essentials" build from: [https://gyan.dev/ffmpeg/builds/](https://gyan.dev/ffmpeg/builds/).
-    *   Unzip the file and move the `ffmpeg-essentials_build` folder to a permanent location like `C:\`.
-    *   Add the `bin` subfolder to your Windows PATH environment variable (e.g., `C:\ffmpeg-essentials_build\bin`).
+    *   **Windows:** Download the "essentials" build from: [https://gyan.dev/ffmpeg/builds/](https://gyan.dev/ffmpeg/builds/).
+Unzip the file and move the `ffmpeg-essentials_build` folder to a permanent location like `C:\`.
+Add the `bin` subfolder to your Windows PATH environment variable (e.g., `C:\ffmpeg-essentials_build\bin`).
+    *   **macOS (using Homebrew):** Open Terminal and run: `brew install ffmpeg`
+    *   **Linux (using apt):** Open a terminal and run: `sudo apt update && sudo apt install ffmpeg`

 ## Step 2: Install and Run CBAS v3

-1.  **Open a NEW Command Prompt** to ensure it recognizes the newly installed Python 3.11.
+1.  **Open a NEW Command Prompt (Windows) or Terminal (macOS/Linux)** to ensure it recognizes the newly installed software.

-2.  **Verify Python Version:** Run the following command.
-The output must say `Python 3.11.9`.
-    ```
-    python --version
-    ```
-    > If it shows a different version, the PATH is incorrect.
-Please uninstall other Python versions and reinstall 3.11, ensuring the "Add to PATH" box is checked.

-3.  **Clone the Repository and Checkout the `main` Branch:**
-    ```
+2.  **Clone the Repository:** This downloads the CBAS source code to your computer.
+    ```bash
+    # We recommend cloning into your Documents folder
-    cd C:\Users\YourName\Documents
+    cd Documents
     git clone https://github.com/jones-lab-tamu/CBAS.git
     cd CBAS
-    git checkout main
     ```

-4.  **Create and Activate a Python Virtual Environment:**
+3.  **Create and Activate a Python Virtual Environment:** This creates a self-contained space for CBAS's Python packages.

-    ```
+    **On Windows (Command Prompt):**
+    ```bash
     python -m venv venv
     .\venv\Scripts\activate
     ```
+    **On macOS / Linux (Terminal):**
+    ```bash
+    python3 -m venv venv
+    source venv/bin/activate
+    ```

-5.  **Install All Python Dependencies:**
+4.  **Install All Python Dependencies:**

     *   First, upgrade `pip` within the virtual environment:
         ```bash
-        python.exe -m pip install --upgrade pip
+        python -m pip install --upgrade pip
         ```

     *   Next, install the specific PyTorch version required for GPU acceleration.
+        > [!NOTE]
-        The following command is tailored for systems with an NVIDIA GPU and CUDA 12.1 drivers:
+        > The following command is tailored for systems with an NVIDIA GPU and CUDA 12.1 drivers.
+A modern NVIDIA driver is required.
         ```bash
         pip install torch==2.5.1+cu121 torchvision==0.20.1+cu121 torchaudio==2.5.1+cu121 --extra-index-url https://download.pytorch.org/whl/cu121
         ```